grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 {{% admonition type="note" %}}
 Once you have created an alert rule using one of the modes, the system defaults to this mode for the next alert rule you create.

 You can toggle between the two options.
-However, if you want to switch from Advanced to Simple mode and you have more than one query or a custom recovery threshold, your data is removed.
+However, if you want to switch from Advanced to Simple mode and you have more than one query or a custom recovery threshold, your data is removed as it's not possible to transform these queries and expressions to the Simple mode.
 {{% /admonition %}}

 ## Steps